 Moshe (Morris) Ettenberg was the quintessentially Kaplanian Jew—living comfortably in two civilizations.
 As Morris, he was a Professor of Electrical Engineering at his beloved alma mater, the City College of New York, and a researcher at the Westinghouse Corporation.
 As Moshe, he was an avocational Jewish leader, who regularly served as shaliah tzibur at the synagogue at JTS and taught Talmud to his Hevre Shas, where his students included several prominent rabbis.
 Moshe credited a range of institutions for his rich Jewish education—at Brooklyn Talmud Torah, Camp Cejwin, the Teachers’ Institute at JTS, and several years’ living in Israel, including serving in the nascent Israeli Air Force during the War of Independence.
 This award honors his dual commitment to both research and a variety of forms of Jewish education.

 The goal of the award is to make an impact on the field of Jewish education through the support of innovative and significant research and a significant contribution to the research literature in the field.
-The award may be used towards salary for the researcher, honoraria for outside scholars to advise on the project, for securing course release, or for project-related expenses.
+The award may be used towards the salary of the researcher, honoraria for outside scholars to advise on the project, for securing course release, or for project-related expenses.
 It may not be applied to institutional indirect costs.
-Applications for preliminary, intermediate, and final stages of a research project will be considered.
-The award is intended for PhDs, but PhD candidates may apply with written endorsement from their advisor.
+Applications for a research project’s preliminary, intermediate, and final stages will be considered.
+The award is intended for PhDs, but PhD candidates may apply with a written endorsement from their advisor.
 The award is for one year only, and only current members of the NRJE can apply.
-This grant is for the 2023-2024 academic year.
-The application deadline is March 1, 2023.
-The winner(s) will be notified in May 2023.
+This grant is for the 2024-2025 academic year.
+The application deadline is August 30, 2024.
+The winner(s) will be notified in October 2024.

 Please direct questions to Dr. Miriam Heller Stern, Ettenberg Award Selection Committee Chair.